Do you Qualify?

 If you are interested in purchasing a Habitat home, click on the Homeownership Application button to download the application file.
 Complete the application and return it to the IVHFH office.
 In order for IVHFH to accept the application, you must return the complete application with all required documents (see page 2 of the application).
 Incomplete application packets will not be accepted.

-Please Note: For residents of Johnson County, the application period for 2017 has closed.
-IVHFH will begin accepting applications for Johnson County March 1, 2018.
+Please Note: IVHFH is not currently accepting applications from Johnson County residents.
 Applications for Cedar, Iowa, and Washington Counties are accepted year-round.

 After returning the completed application and all accompanying documents, applicants can expect the following: